markcodedesign/dropitandroid/README.md

 # dropitandroid
 A drop and pick up detector for Android.
+Just for kicks.